IAA-InvCodes/utilFits/README.md

 ## Description

-This repository contains an script for add headers to a group of fits files.
-Fi
+This repository contains an script for add headers to a group of fits files or a file.
+The script use a program included in this repository that add header to a FITS file using the specifications of the library.

 ## Requeriments